 Chima, this is the best landing page copy I’ve seen.
 Definitely better than the crap I’ve paid for in the past.
 But, It’s missing something.

-I was confused.
-I followed his instructions to a T but I forget to add trust indicators.
+I was confused because I followed his instructions to a T. Somehow, I forget to add trust indicators.
 I went to his Google My Business page and pulled 5-star reviews relevant to the landing page.
-I sprinkled six reviews inside the copy.
-I also added the Google icon, so visitors knew they were legitimate Google reviews.
+I sprinkled six reviews inside the copy and added the Google icon, so visitors knew they were legitimate Google reviews.

 Next, I asked if he was a member of any recognised roofing associations in Long Island or a recognised installer from the roofing supplier.
 He said yes.
 We pulled trust badges from Owen Corning and the roofing association in Long Island.